leighton075/075-bot/README.md

 - **Moderation**: Give/Remove roles and Kick/Ban users.
 - **User Info/Avatar**: Get info about a user or their avatar.
 - **Fortnite Stats/Status**: Uses the fortnite-api and the fornite server status api to get info about server status's and player stats.
-- **YouTube Info**: Uses the google api to get info about channels and videos.
+- **YouTube Info**: Gets info about channels and videos.
 - **Steam Inventory Info**: Uses the steam web api to get info about a users profile (recently played games etc.) and the value of their steam inventory.
-- **Username Tracking**: Uses the sherlock api to search for a username across the web.
+- **Username Tracking**: Uses the sherlock via apify to search for a username across the web.
 - **Squaring Calc**: Because people don't know how to square numbers.
 - **Soundboard**: Provides functionality to play sounds in vc.
+- **User Verification**: Users must verify via a command and their id and username is stored in a mySQL database.

 ## Todo

 - Fix inventory value api response error
-- Add user authentication via Azure so I can learn how to use it
 - Add embeds to anything that needs to look pretty
+- Remove user authentication on kick/ban
+- Add verification to all commands (maybe not admin commands)
+- Unban command

 ## Disclaimer